 We expect our expenses to continue to increase substantially in connection with our ongoing activities, particularly as we advance our Phase 3 clinical program of COMP360 in TRD and continue to advance the preclinical activities, manufacturing and Phase 2 clinical trials of COMP360.
-In addition, we expect to continue to incur significant costs associated with operating as a public company, including significant legal, accounting, investor relations and other expenses.
+In addition, we expect to continue to incur significant costs associated with operating as a public company, including significant legal, audit, investor relations and other expenses.
 Our expenses will also increase as we:

-- continue the clinical development of our investigational COMP360 psilocybin therapy in active clinical trial sites across Europe and North America, including costs associated with conducting our Phase 3 program in TRD; - · conduct Phase 2 studies evaluating the safety and tolerability of COMP360 psilocybin therapy in patients suffering with anorexia nervosa and PTSD; - establish relationships with the network of public healthcare institutions and private clinics that will administer our investigational COMP360 psilocybin therapy, if approved; - continue the training of qualified therapists, psychiatrists and other healthcare professionals to deliver our investigational COMP360 psilocybin therapy; - establish a sales, marketing and distribution infrastructure and scale-up manufacturing capabilities to commercialize any therapeutic candidates, therapy sessions, or digital support, for which we may obtain regulatory approval, including COMP360; - · advance our commercialization strategy in Europe and North America, including using digital technologies and solutions to enhance our therapeutic offering; - continue the research and development program for our other preclinical stage therapeutic candidates and discovery-stage programs; - discover and/or develop additional therapeutic candidates; - · seek regulatory approvals for any therapeutic candidates that successfully complete clinical trials; - pursue necessary scheduling-related decisions to enable us to commercialize any therapeutic candidates containing controlled substances for which we may obtain regulatory approval, including COMP360; - explore external business development opportunities through acquisitions, partnerships, licensing deals to enhance our pipeline and add additional therapeutic candidates to our portfolio; - obtain, maintain, expand and protect our intellectual property portfolio, including litigation costs associated with defending against alleged patent or other intellectual property infringement claims;
+- continue the clinical development of our investigational COMP360 psilocybin treatment in active clinical trial sites across Europe and North America, including costs associated with conducting our Phase 3 program in TRD; - conduct Phase 2 studies evaluating the safety and tolerability of COMP360 psilocybin treatment in patients suffering with anorexia nervosa and PTSD; - establish relationships with the network of public healthcare institutions and private clinics that will administer our investigational COMP360 psilocybin treatment, if approved; - continue the training of qualified therapists, psychiatrists and other healthcare professionals to deliver our investigational COMP360 psilocybin treatment: - establish a sales, marketing and distribution infrastructure and scale-up manufacturing capabilities to commercialize any therapeutic candidates, therapy sessions, or digital support, for which we may obtain regulatory approval, including COMP360; - advance our commercialization strategy in Europe and North America, including using digital technologies and solutions to enhance our therapeutic offering; - continue the research and development program for our other preclinical stage therapeutic candidates and discovery-stage programs;

-- add clinical, scientific, operational, financial and management information systems and personnel, including personnel to support our therapeutic development and potential future commercialization efforts; - expand our operations in the United States, Europe and potential other geographies; - · incur additional legal, accounting and other expenses associated with operating as a public company listed in the United States; and - · work to accelerate research of emerging psychedelic therapies through our partnership with Sheppard Pratt.
+- discover and/or develop additional therapeutic candidates; - seek regulatory approvals for any therapeutic candidates that successfully complete clinical trials; - pursue necessary scheduling-related decisions to enable us to commercialize any therapeutic candidates containing controlled substances for which we may obtain regulatory approval, including COMP360; - explore external business development opportunities through acquisitions, partnerships, licensing deals to enhance our pipeline and add additional therapeutic candidates to our portfolio; - obtain, maintain, expand and protect our intellectual property portfolio, including litigation costs associated with defending against alleged patent or other intellectual property infringement claims; - add clinical, scientific, operational, financial and management information systems and personnel, including personnel to support our therapeutic development and potential future commercialization efforts; - expand our operations in the United States, Europe and potential other geographies; - incur additional legal, accounting and other expenses associated with operating as a public company listed in the United States; and - · work to accelerate research of emerging psychedelic treatments through our partnership with Sheppard Pratt.

-We believe our existing cash of \$117.1 million at March 31, 2023, together with the net proceeds from sales of our ADSs through May 10, 2023, will be sufficient for us to fund our operating expenses and capital expenditure requirements for at least the next twelve months.
+We believe our existing cash of \$148.2 million at June 30, 2023, will be sufficient for us to fund our operating expenses and capital expenditure requirements for at least the next twelve months.
 We have based this estimate on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we expect.
 As we progress with our development programs and the regulatory review process, we expect to incur significant commercialization expenses related to product manufacturing, pre-commercial activities and commercialization.